AsyncDisplayKit/Documentation/docs/_docs/layout2-conversion-guide.md

 ## Rename `ASRelativeDimension` to `ASDimension`

 To simplify the naming and support the fact that dimensions are widely used in ASDK now, `ASRelativeDimension` was renamed to `ASDimension`.
 Having a shorter name and handy functions to create it was an important goal for us.

+`ASRelativeDimensionTypePercent` and associated functions were renamed to use `Fraction` to be consistent with Apple terminology.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>